 There are some fantastic beaches just a short drive away.
 Most are signposted but some are hidden, the only clue being a few cars dotted along the roadside.
 Capriccioli and Li ’Itriceddhi were our favourites and very easy to find.
 The road to Capriccioli literally comes to an end with a turning into the beach car park so you can’t really go wrong.
 This beach (spiaggia) has a couple of beautiful little sandy bays with clear water.

 Li ’Itriceddhi can be found on the same road to Capriccioli, but you have to turn off right, down a dirt track to find this one.
 There is a little signpost, but if you miss it (we did!), just go to the end of the road and turn around.
 Li ’Itriceddhi is the first one you come to along this track at the bottom of a slope.
 There will be a little man sitting under an umbrella manning a car park who will give you a parking ticket with the time on.
 This is the usual drill for parking next to beaches in Sardinia.
 Some you pay a fixed price on arrival and others you pay on departure depending on how long you’ve been.
 We followed the path down to the beach, an easy five-minute walk leading to a beautiful sweep of coastline.
 Just as described in the brochure, the sea water here is crystal clear, calm and very very inviting.

-San Pantaleo market, held weekly on a Thursday, has to be the prettiest market I have ever seen.
-Located on the piazza in front of the church, the stalls offer all kinds of crafts and local delicacies.
+San Pantaleo is a quaint mountain village, located on the piazza in front of the church, the stalls offer all kinds of crafts and local delicacies.
 There are a handful of quaint restaurants and bars in the village, and several more in the nearby town of Cannigione.
 We opted for a quick pizza on our first night, which was enormous, but of course that’s how it is in Sardinia.

 Su Gologone: a gastronomic heaven, hidden in the mountains of central Sardinia